Alexander Isak: Club career

-Breakthrough at AIK
+AIK

 Isak made his first-team debut for AIK on 28 February 2016, appearing as a substitute in the 75th minute of the Swedish Cup away match against fourth-tier side Tenhults IF.
 At age 16, Isak scored a goal in the 6–0 victory.

-On 7 April 2016, AIK head coach Andreas Alm included Isak in the starting lineup on matchday 2 of the Allsvenskan in an away fixture against Östersunds FK, alongside fellow young striker Carlos Strandberg.
-He secured the victory for his side, scoring the second goal in a 2–0 win, thus becoming the youngest scorer for AIK in Allsvenskan history at the age of 16 years and 199 days.
+On 7 April, AIK head coach Andreas Alm included Isak in the starting line-up of the Allsvenskan away fixture against Östersunds FK, alongside fellow young striker Carlos Strandberg, and scored the second goal in a 2–0 win, thus becoming the youngest scorer for AIK in Allsvenskan history at the age of 16 years and 199 days.

 On 25 April, Isak scored his first goal at AIK's home ground, Friends Arena, opening the score in a 2–1 victory against IF Elfsborg.

-On 3 May 2016, Isak signed his first professional contract through the end of the 2018 season, having impressed in his first few games, and establishing himself as a first-team regular.
-Between matchdays 8 and 9, head coach Alm was sacked, but Isak was confirmed in the lineup by new manager Rikard Norling.
+On 3 May, Isak signed his first professional contract through the end of the 2018 season, having impressed in his first few games, and establishing himself as a first-team regular.
+Between matchdays 8 and 9, head coach Alm was sacked, but Isak was confirmed in the line-up by new manager Rikard Norling.

-On 21 September 2016, Isak's 17th birthday, he scored two critical goals in AIK's 3–0 derby win over arch-rivals Djurgårdens IF.
+On 21 September, Isak's 17th birthday, he scored two critical goals in AIK's 3–0 derby win over arch-rivals Djurgårdens IF.
 He was later described by teammate Chinedu Obasi as "Sweden's new Zlatan Ibrahimović".

 Borussia Dortmund

 On 23 January 2017, Isak signed for Bundesliga club Borussia Dortmund on a long-term contract, lasting until the summer of 2022.
-The transfer fee was undisclosed, but reports suggested that it was set at €9 million, which would be the highest transfer fee ever paid for an Allsvenskan player.
+The transfer fee was undisclosed, but reports suggested that it was set at €9 million, which would be the highest transfer fee ever paid for an Allsvenskan player at that time.
 Before signing with Dortmund, Isak reportedly turned down a move to Real Madrid.
 Isak made his first appearance for the club in a 3–0 cup win over Sportfreunde Lotte on 14 March 2017.
 Isak won his first medal with the club when Dortmund won the 2016–17 DFB-Pokal, only appearing once in the tournament, and not being in the squad for the final.

 He scored his first competitive goal for Dortmund in a 2017–18 DFB-Pokal second round win against 1.
 FC Magdeburg on 24 October 2017, scoring the second goal in a 5–0 win.

 Loan to Willem II

-After making no appearances in the 2018–19 Bundesliga season for Borussia Dortmund, Isak was loaned to Dutch Eredivisie club Willem II.
+After making no appearances in the 2018–19 Bundesliga season for Dortmund, Isak was loaned to Dutch Eredivisie club Willem II.
 On 28 February 2019, he scored the equaliser and the winning penalty against AZ Alkmaar in the semi-finals of the KNVB Cup, helping Willem II reach the Dutch cup final for the first time since 2005.
-On 30 March 2019, he became the first player ever to score three penalties in an Eredivisie match, in a 3–2 win against Fortuna Sittard.
-On 14 April 2019, Isak became the first foreign-born player in the Eredivisie to score 12 goals in his first 12 league games.
+On 30 March, he became the first player ever to score three penalties in an Eredivisie match, in a 3–2 win against Fortuna Sittard.
+On 14 April, Isak became the first foreign-born player in the Eredivisie to score 12 goals in his first 12 league games.